evannetwork/api-blockchain-core/docs/profile/key-exchange.rst

 .. code-block:: typescript

-  // account, that initiates the invitation const account1 = '0x0000000000000000000000000000000000000001';
+  // identity, that initiates the invitation const identity1 = '0x0000000000000000000000000000000000000001';
-  // account, that will receive the invitation const account2 = '0x0000000000000000000000000000000000000002';
+  // identity, that will receive the invitation const identity2 = '0x0000000000000000000000000000000000000002';
   // profile from user, that initiates key exchange const profile1 = {};
   await profile1.loadForAccount();
   // profile from user, that is going to receive the invitation const profile2 = {};
   await profile2.loadForAccount();
-  // key exchange instance for account1
+  // key exchange instance for identity1
   const keyExchange1 = {};
-  // key exchange instance for account2
+  // key exchange instance for identity2
   const keyExchange2 = {};

   const foreignPubkey = await profile2.getPublicKey();
   const commKey = await keyExchange1.generateCommKey();
-  await keyExchange1.sendInvite(account2, foreignPubkey, commKey, {
+  await keyExchange1.sendInvite(identity2, foreignPubkey, commKey, {
     fromAlias: 'Bob',           // initiating user states, that his name is 'Bob' });
-  await profile1.addContactKey(account2, 'commKey', commKey);
+  await profile1.addContactKey(identity2, 'commKey', commKey);
   await profile1.storeForAccount(profile1.treeLabels.addressBook);

 ----------------------------------
 Finishing the Key Exchange Process
 ----------------------------------

 Let's assume that the communication key from the last example has been successfully sent to the other party and continue at there end from here.
-To keep the roles from the last example, the variables profile1, profile2 will belong to the same accounts:
+To keep the roles from the last example, the variables profile1, profile2 will belong to the same identites:

 .. code-block:: typescript

-  const encryptedCommKey = '...';       // key sent by account1
+  const encryptedCommKey = '...';       // key sent by identity1
   const profile1 = await profile1.getPublicKey();
   const commSecret = keyExchange2.computeSecretKey(profile1);
   const commKey = await keyExchange2.decryptCommKey(encryptedCommKey, commSecret.toString('hex'));